SWIFTSIM/swiftgalaxy/docs/source/getting_started/index.rst

     sg.units
     sg.metadata

-The halo finder interface is accessible as shown below.
+The halo catalogue interface is accessible as shown below.
 What this interface looks like depends on the halo finder being used, but will provide values for the individual galaxy of interest.

 .. code-block:: python

-    sg.halo_finder
+    sg.halo_catalogue

-In this case with :class:`~swiftgalaxy.halo_finders.Velociraptor`, we can get the virial mass like this:
+In this case with :class:`~swiftgalaxy.halo_catalogues.Velociraptor`, we can get the virial mass like this:

 .. code-block:: python

-    sg.halo_finder.masses.mvir
+    sg.halo_catalogue.masses.mvir

 The further features of a :class:`~swiftgalaxy.reader.SWIFTGalaxy` are detailed in the next sections.